Honey for sore throat: 5 remedies that work

 What's the story

-Sore throats can prove quite uncomfortable, however, honey has been a tried-and-tested remedy for centuries.
+Sore throats can be annoying and disruptive, however, natural remedies such as honey provide some soothing relief.

-Famous for its soothing properties, honey can prove to be an effective antidote for throat discomfort and irritation.
+Honey has been used for centuries owing to its antibacterial and anti-inflammatory properties.
+It coats the throat, relieving irritation and discomfort.

-Here are five simple yet effective honey-based remedies you can try at home to ease a sore throat.
+Here are five simple honey-based remedies that can help soothe sore throat symptoms naturally.

-They are easy to prepare and use ingredients commonly found in most kitchens.
+These remedies are easy to prepare at home, providing a gentle alternative to OTC medications.

 Honey and warm water mix

-Mixing honey with warm water is one of the easiest ways to soothe a sore throat.
+Mixing honey with warm water is an easy remedy for sore throats.

-Mix one tablespoon of honey with a glass of warm water, stirring until the honey is fully dissolved.
+Mix one tablespoon of honey with a cup of warm water and stir until the honey dissolves completely.

-This combination helps coat the throat, giving relief from irritation and dryness.
+This mixture helps soothe the throat by providing a protective coating, along with keeping you hydrated.

-Drinking this blend two or three times daily can help reduce soreness and promote healing.
+Drinking this solution two or three times daily can help reduce throat irritation.

 Citrus comfort